Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages

 \subsection{Replacing untranslated tokens}

-Using XLMRScore for QE is based on the assumption that semantically similar tokens in the source and target languages have similar representations in the utilized cross-lingual word embedding model.
-However, the popular cross-lingual models like XLMR, does not have any signal about the language of the tokens.
-Thus, untranslated tokens could not properly be detected, and hence will be matched against its corresponding source token with a high similarity score.
+Using XLMRScore for QE is based on the assumption that semantically similar tokens in the source and target languages have similar representations in the utilized model.
+However, the popular multilingual models like XLMR do not have any signal about the language of the tokens.
+Thus, untranslated tokens cannot be detected properly and will be matched with their corresponding source token with a high similarity score.
 The extreme case is when the translation model cannot translate the source sentence entirely, and the hypothesis is exactly the same as the source sentence.
 In this case, computing XLMRScore in the way above will give the highest score of 1 as the QE score, which is not appropriate.

 To mitigate this issue, we force the model to treat the untranslated tokens as out-of-vocabulary in the target language.
 For this purpose, we create a vocabulary by considering the words with occurrences of more than a certain threshold in a monolingual corpus of the target language.
-More precisely, a threshold of 2 is used in our experiments as described in \cref{sec5.2}.
-Next, we replace the out-of-vocabulary words in the translation candidates with the unknown token (i.e., $\langle unk \rangle$ in XLMR model) and score this new translation candidate instead of the original one.
+Next, we replace the out-of-vocabulary words in the translation candidates with the unknown token (i.e., $\langle \texttt{UNK} \rangle$ in XLMR model) and score this new translation candidate instead of the original one.
 More details about statistics of the utilized monolingual corpora and vocabulary are provided in \cref{sec4.3}.